MHRipon01/FoodiesHub/README.md

 ## 📍Step - 8

 🤚 See File Explorer, which has one folder named `.vscode`.
 There is one JSON file named `settings.json` .
-So this is our project workspace setup.
+So this is our default project workspace setup.

-There I commented on which settings can be changed and which not.
+Please Don't modify any settings from there.